 Breast density refers to the amount of fibroglandular tissue present in a woman’s breasts.
 Dense breasts contain more fibroglandular tissue than fatty tissue, and they can make it more difficult for radiologists to detect breast cancers using mammography alone.
 In addition, recent research suggests that having dense breasts can increase a woman’s risk for developing breast cancer.

 California Breast Density Notification Law

-Women with dense breasts should consider consulting with their physicians to learn about supplemental breast screening in combination with mammography.
-Breastlink recommends all women, regardless of their breast density, receive an annual mammogram after they reach the age of 40.
+It is important for women with dense breasts to consider consulting with their physicians to learn about supplemental breast screening in combination with mammography.
+Breastlink recommends that all women, regardless of their breast density, receive an annual mammogram after they reach the age of 40.